NotBlue-Dev/NotBlue-Dev.github.io/Wireshark/wireshark.md

 - Open those pcaps in Wireshark `File -> Open`
 - To decrypt the traffic you need to add the ssl keys in `Edit -> Preferences -> Protocols -> SSL -> (Pre)-Master-Secret log filename`
-- You can filters the packets with the IP filters below
+- You can filter the packets with the IP filters below
 - You can click on a packet and get the dataFrame in the bottom panel
 - Those dataFrame can be used with the local websockets to simulate the servers